mkhairul6/AlphaDocs/README.md

 {
 	id: ID,
 	imageId: string,
-	product: ID of product this banner is for, or null, apps should go directly to this product page if it exists
+	product: ID of product this banner is for, or null, apps should go directly to this product page if it is not null
 	sortIndex: integer,
 	link: URL string or null,
 	name: string,